factor · Momentum

 Math sketch

-· blend of the two, then standardised across the universe
+business, then the result is standardised across the universe

 output · cross-sectional standardised score